OrderlyNetwork/orderly-evm-broker-fee-admin/README.md

 ## Configurations

-- account_id, api_key, api_secret: broker admin acount information
+- account_id, api_key, api_secret: Broker admin account information
 - orderly_endpoint: API URL
 - statistical_days: The latest rate period is calculated based on volume, with 30 representing the last 30 days
 - fee_tier: The broker's self-defined rate tier
 - special_rate_whitelists: When configuring a special rate for a user, the account_id of the user is recorded.
 Users of this list will not automatically update rates
-- startup_batch_update_fee: True: The user rate is automatically updated when the service is started, otherwise it is periodically executed every day
+- startup_batch_update_fee: Configure the `true` means the user rate is automatically updated when the service is started, otherwise it is periodically executed every day

 Usage examples:
 ```